 - Raleigh Water preps the field in spring and plants the sunflower seeds in mid-May.

 - After the bloom is over, Raleigh Water harvests the sunflowers at Dix Park to process biodiesel for educational programs and demonstrations.
-These include the NC Farm Show, The Got to Be NC Ag Festival and The Got to be NC Bioenergy Conference in Raleigh and Asheville, NC.

 - The Dix Park Sunflower Field serves as a massive pollinator habitat for bees and other species.
 Raleigh is a member of Bee City USA and celebrates National Pollinator Week in June.

 - Picking the flowers or eating the sunflower seeds

 - Smoking is not permitted in the park